-A. Preliminary Complaint Investigation
+11.1.3 Preliminary Complaint Investigation

-Upon receipt by the Mines administration of a report or complaint alleging faculty misconduct that is deemed to be of a serious nature, the appropriate vice president shall notify all accused parties and conduct a preliminary investigation to determine whether the allegation has merit.
-If a vice president is an accused party, the President shall perform the duties assigned to the vice president in this subsection.
-If the President is an accused party, the Chairman of the Board of Trustees shall perform the duties assigned to the vice president in this subsection.
-The vice president may conduct the preliminary investigation personally, delegate this task to another qualified administrator, or engage an external investigator to conduct the investigation.
-In conducting the preliminary investigation, the investigator shall review relevant documents and discuss the matter with all individuals directly involved in the matter.
-Additionally, the investigator may consult with any individual possessing expertise in the subject matter of the complaint or any member of the Mines community whose assistance is deemed by the investigator to be helpful to an equitable resolution of the complaint.
-Under normal circumstances, it is expected that the preliminary investigation will be concluded within thirty days.
-If the preliminary investigation takes longer than thirty days to complete, the vice president shall update the affected parties about the progress of the investigation.
+If the faculty member's supervisor is unable to resolve the matter, the Provost or vice president shall designate a qualified administrator or an external investigator to conduct a further investigation of the matter.
+In conducting this preliminary investigation, the investigator shall review relevant documents and discuss the matter with all individuals directly involved in the matter.
+Additionally, the investigator may consult with any individual possessing expertise in the subject matter of the complaint or any member of the Mines community whose assistance is deemed by the investigator to be helpful to resolution of the complaint.

+Under normal circumstances, it is expected that the preliminary investigation will be concluded within 30 days of the designation of an investigator.
+If the preliminary investigation takes longer than 30 days to complete, the Provost or vice president shall update the affected parties about the progress of the investigation.
+As soon as practicable after concluding the investigation, the investigator shall submit to the Provost a written recommendation regarding resolution of the complaint.

-At the conclusion of the preliminary investigation, the vice president shall decide whether or not the allegation has sufficient merit to proceed to a formal investigation.
+Upon receipt of the investigator's written recommendation, the Provost or vice president shall decide whether or not the allegation has sufficient merit to proceed to a formal investigation.
 If a formal investigation is deemed unwarranted, the vice president shall send a letter to the affected parties announcing the decision not to undertake a formal investigation and the reasons therefor.
-If a formal investigation is deemed warranted, the vice president shall send a letter to the affected parties announcing the decision to undertake a formal investigation and inviting the accusing parties and the accused parties to submit written position statements to the ad hoc investigatory committee, which shall be appointed as indicated below.
-The formal investigation of the complaint shall then commence in accordance with subparagraph B below.
+If a formal investigation is deemed warranted, the vice president shall inform the affected parties in writing of the decision to undertake a formal investigation, and invite the parties to submit written position statements to an ad hoc investigatory committee.
+The investigatory committee shall be appointed as indicated below.
+The formal investigation of the complaint shall then commence in accordance with subparagraph 11.1.4 below.

-B. Formal Complaint Investigation and Resolution Procedure
+11.1.4 Formal Complaint Investigation and Resolution Procedure

-The vice president, in consultation with the president of the faculty organization of which the accused is a member, shall appoint an ad hoc investigatory committee consisting of three faculty members having no professional involvement or personal interest in the matter to be reviewed by the committee.
-The committee shall be charged with investigating the complaint and delivering to the vice president a written recommendation with respect thereto, including proposed findings and a proposed resolution.
+The Provost or vice president, in consultation with the president of the faculty organization of which the accused is a member, shall appoint an ad hoc investigatory committee consisting of three faculty members having no professional involvement or personal interest in the matter to be reviewed by the committee.
+The committee shall be charged with investigating the complaint and delivering to the Provost or vice president a written recommendation with respect thereto, including proposed findings and resolution.
 In conducting the formal investigation, the committee shall review all relevant documents and discuss the matter with the individuals directly involved in the alleged misconduct.
-Additionally, the committee may consult with any individual possessing expertise in the subject matter of the complaint or any member of the Mines community whose assistance is deemed by the committee to be helpful to an equitable resolution of the complaint.
-The committee shall compile a file of its work and deliberations and deliver the file to the vice president with its formal recommendation.
-Under normal circumstances, it is expected that the formal investigation will be concluded within sixty days.
-If the formal investigation takes longer than sixty days to complete, the chairperson of the investigatory committee shall update the affected parties and the vice president about the progress of the investigation.
-At the conclusion of the investigation, the vice president shall review the investigatory file and recommendation and render a formal decision in the matter.
-After reviewing all information related to the accusation, the vice president shall prepare a written decision resolving the matter, including a statement of sanctions, if appropriate, and deliver copies of the formal decision to the affected parties.
-Under normal circumstances, it is expected that the vice president will announce a formal resolution of the complaint to the affected parties within fifteen days from his or her receipt of the investigatory committee recommendation.
+Additionally, the committee may consult with any individual possessing expertise in the subject matter of the complaint or any member of the Mines community whose assistance is deemed by the committee to be helpful to resolution of the complaint.
+The committee shall compile a file of its work and deliberations, and deliver the file to the Provost or vice president with its written recommendation.
+Under normal circumstances, it is expected that the formal investigation will be concluded within 60 days.
+If the formal investigation takes longer than 60 days to complete, the chairperson of the investigatory committee shall update the affected parties and the Provost or vice president about the progress of the investigation.

+At the conclusion of the investigation, the Provost or vice president shall review the investigatory file and recommendation, and issue a written decision in the matter, including a statement of sanctions, if appropriate, and deliver copies of the formal decision to the affected parties.
+Under normal circumstances, it is expected that this decision will be issued to the affected parties within 15 days from the receipt of the investigatory committee's recommendation.